Numerical Identification of Stationary States and Their Stability in a Model of Quantum Droplets: Numerical Results

 \begin{itemize} \item \textbf{Bifurcation Sequence:} \begin{itemize} \item The first bifurcation occurs around $\mu \approx 0.377$, leading to the bifurcation of the rather non-canonical vortex quadrupole of Fig.~\ref{S_E_20}~D. \item The second bifurcation (Fig.~\ref{S_E_20}~C) takes place at $\mu \approx 0.442$.
 The resulting branch is observed to connect to a branch associated with the Fig.~\ref{S_E_1,1}~B$\equiv$ Fig.~\ref{S_E_20}~B state, as shown in Fig.~\ref{S_E_1,1}. \end{itemize}

 \item \textbf{Stability Analysis of the Primary Branch:} \begin{itemize} \item At the linear limit, the branch is stable with no unstable eigenvalues.
 The first bifurcation appears to again bear this flavor of a stable state leading to the bifurcation of another stable state without any eigenvalues crossing the origin; indeed, only 2 pairs of eigenvalues stay at the origin at this bifurcation point.
-After the second bifurcation, a pair of unstable eigenvalues appears, rendering the 2-stripe configuration unstable. \item {\textbf{Remark:}} { Tracking the stability of branch Fig.~\ref{S_E_20}~C reveals a significant evolution: while it possesses two exponentially unstable eigenvalues upon bifurcating from Fig.~\ref{S_E_20}~A, these eigenvalues are absent by the time it merges with Fig.~\ref{S_E_20}~B. To pinpoint when this transition occurs, we traced the evolution of the eigenvalues along the branch and confirmed that the loss of instability happens near at the turning point of Fig.~\ref{S_E_20}~C. This finding prompted a detailed investigation for additional solution branches that might originate from this critical point.
+After the second bifurcation, a pair of unstable eigenvalues appears, rendering the 2-stripe configuration unstable.
+While Fig.~\ref{S_E_20} contains the actual computed data, Fig.~\ref{fig:pla2} provides a qualitative representation to clarify the connectivity and stability transitions of the different branches. \item {\textbf{Remark:}} { Tracking the stability of branch Fig.~\ref{S_E_20}~C reveals a significant evolution: while it possesses two exponentially unstable eigenvalues upon bifurcating from Fig.~\ref{S_E_20}~A, these eigenvalues are absent by the time it merges with Fig.~\ref{S_E_20}~B. To pinpoint when this transition occurs, we traced the evolution of the eigenvalues along the branch and confirmed that the loss of instability happens near at the turning point of Fig.~\ref{S_E_20}~C. This finding prompted a detailed investigation for additional solution branches that might originate from this critical point.
 While our investigation did not confirm the existence of any such branches, the underlying cause of the stabilization remains ambiguous: it could be an intrinsic feature of the turning point dynamics, such as a saddle-center bifurcation, or it might be influenced by a new branch that has so far eluded detection. } \end{itemize} \end{itemize}

 \item \textbf{Branch from $|2,0\rangle_{(c)}+i|1,1\rangle_{(c)}$ }

 The primary branch (Fig.~\ref{sol_new}~A), originating from the $|2,0\rangle_{(c)} + i|1,1\rangle_{(c)}$ state and bearing a different quadrupole, undergoes a series of bifurcations as $N = \int_D |\psi|^2 \, dxdy$ increases.
 Here, we have not encountered previously the branches Fig.~\ref{sol_new}~A and Fig.~\ref{sol_new}~E. By contrast, the solutions in Fig.~\ref{sol_new}~B--D coincide with previously presented results (Fig.~\ref{S_E_1,1}~A $\equiv$ Fig.~\ref{sol_new}~B, Fig.~\ref{S_E_1,1}~B $\equiv$ Fig.~\ref{S_E_20}~B $\equiv$ Fig.~\ref{sol_new}~C, and Fig.~\ref{S_E_20}~C $\equiv$ Fig.~\ref{sol_new}~D).